.png)

 Pastissada de caval, the horsemeat stew that Verona has claimed as its own since at least the medieval period, is the dish most likely to polarise non-Italian visitors and most likely to satisfy those who came specifically to eat as Veronese residents eat.
 It is slow-cooked with wine, vegetables, and spices in a preparation that the city traces back centuries, and it appears on fewer and fewer menus as the ingredient becomes harder to source and less easy to explain to international guests.
 Its presence at Al Bersagliere is less a quirk of the menu and more a statement of intent about which traditions the restaurant considers worth preserving.

-The closing note of a meal here, gelato spiritoso flavoured with grappa, pulls the wine cellar's spirits selection into the kitchen in the most direct way possible.
+The closing note of a meal here, gelato spiritoso flavoured with grappa, links the wine cellar's spirits selection to the kitchen.
 Grappa-inflected desserts sit at a difficult intersection of sweetness and heat that requires calibration, and the dish's continued appearance as a house signature suggests a preparation that has found its proportions over time.
-For the broader context of how Venetian cooking travels internationally, it's worth comparing what kitchens like March in Houston or La Caravella on the Amalfi Coast do with regional Italian tradition; Al Bersagliere operates from the source, without adaptation for external audiences.
+Al Bersagliere operates from the source, without adaptation for external audiences.

 Where Al Bersagliere Sits in the Wider Italian Picture

 Italy's most decorated restaurants operate at an entirely different register.
 Three-Michelin-star kitchens like Osteria Francescana in Modena or multi-starred addresses like Enrico Bartolini in Milan, Le Calandre in Rubano, Enoteca Pinchiorri in Florence, and Atelier Moessmer Norbert Niederkofler in Brunico or the long-running Dal Pescatore in Runate work from a different ambition entirely.
 Al Bersagliere is not competing in that conversation.
 Its Bib Gourmand marks it as a restaurant the Michelin guide considers an honest address for well-made regional food at fair prices, a smaller but not lesser category.
-The 852 Google reviews averaging 4.4 out of 5 indicate consistent local and visitor approval across a meaningful sample size.
+Google reviews average 4.4 out of 5 across 905 reviews.

 What the Bib Gourmand does not capture is the specificity of place that makes Al Bersagliere worth a visit beyond its value credentials.
 A restaurant with a 13th-century wine cellar, horsemeat stew on the menu, and a jukebox from the same era as the coffee machine is making a particular set of choices about what it is and what it refuses to become.
 In a city where the fine-dining tier and the contemporary-casual tier are both well served, that clarity of position carries its own weight.